DLR-RM/stable-baselines3/docs/guide/examples.md

 Pong Environment
 :::

-Training a RL agent on Atari games is straightforward thanks to `make_atari_env` helper function.
+Training an RL agent on Atari games is straightforward thanks to the `make_atari_env` helper function.
 It will do [all the preprocessing](https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/) and multiprocessing for you.
 To install the Atari environments, run the command `pip install gymnasium[atari,accept-rom-license]` to install the Atari environments and ROMs, or install Stable Baselines3 with `pip install stable-baselines3[extra]` to install this and other optional dependencies.